Prince Nikola of Yugoslavia: Death

 driving himself alone towards London, on his way to a meeting with Princess Margaret the same evening, to attend a full-dress rehearsal of a play being performed by a group of young socialites.
 His car was found overturned in a ditch by the side of the road, and he was injured but alive.
 He was taken to a hospital in Slough, but his life could not be saved.

-His funeral service was held in London at the Serbian Orthodox Church on 17 April 1954, and his body was then sent for burial at the Bois-de-Vaux Cemetery, Lausanne, Switzerland.
+He was buried at the Bois-de-Vaux Cemetery, Lausanne, Switzerland.
 On 28 September 2012, his remains were exhumed from the cemetery in Lausanne and transferred to Serbia.
 Together with his parents, he was reburied in the Karađorđević family mausoleum in Oplenac, near Topola, on 6 October 2012.

 Ancestry

 He was a paternal grandson of Arsen Karađorđević, Prince of Serbia and Princess Aurora Pavlovna Demidova di San Donato.
 He was a maternal grandson of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.